richa-johnson/Ambulance-tracker/README.md

-#  ResqRoute – Real-Time Ambulance Tracker
+#  resQroute – Real-Time Ambulance Tracker

-**ResqRoute** is a real-time ambulance tracking and booking platform developed during our internship at **DITS, Kannur**.
+**resQroute** is a real-time ambulance tracking and booking platform developed during our internship at **DITS, Kannur**.
 It addresses the emergency service gap by connecting patients to the nearest available ambulances — both government and private — based on real-time location and medical needs.

 ---